MisterGlass/SocketPuppet/howto.md

 4. Socket Puppet will begin logging websocket events

 ## Controls
-- You can save and/or clear a log using the links above the event log.
+- Use the links above the event log to save & clear the log
-- You can input your own message and send it from the form on the top right.
+- Use the form on the top right to send your own message
-- If you want to intercept & tamper with all messages, you can check the 'interrupt page messages' checkbox on the right
+- Use the 'interrupt page messages' checkbox to intercept & tamper with every message
-- You can add filters using the add link on the right.
+- Use the add link on the right to add regex filters